KQM-git/TCL/characters/anemo/jean.md

 * **Dandelion Breeze** deals Field Enter/Exit DMG to enemies within its AOE on initial cast and when the duration of the **Dandelion Field** ends.
 * Heals and applies Anemo continuously to the active character inside the field cleansing debuffs.
   * The continuous swirling of auras allows elements to spread to surrounding opponents when self-afflicted with an element.
   * With precise timing, Anemo can be the aura for self-swirls occasionally.
+  * This self-swirl interaction does not count as a reaction for Freedom Sworn passive stacks and 4pc Instructor set effect.
 {% endtab %}
 {% endtabs %}